-We can't provide advice but we do provide technical support and information to our policyholders and financial advisers.
+We provide technical support and information to financial advisers and our policyholders.
+We cannot give advice.
 If you're unsure if this policy is suitable for you, you should speak to a financial adviser.

-If you don't already have an adviser, you can find one in your area by visiting our website royallondon.com/financial-adviser.
-Advisers may charge for their services - though they should agree any fees with you up front.
+If you don't have a financial adviser, you can visit moneyhelper.org.uk/choosing-a-financial-adviser to find the right one for you.